tank-in-a-strange-land/site/_posts/2018-02-02-two-more-deaths.md

 I also tried using some darker colors for threat plates when I have aggro, but I went too dark (I think I did 50/0/50), so I lightened those up a little.

-My _Shield Bash_ weak aura now overlaps with the default spell alert triggered by the _Shield Bash_ passive power.
+My [Shield Slam](http://www.wowdb.com/spells/23922-shield-slam) weak aura now overlaps with the default spell alert triggered by the [Shield Slam][shield-slam-rank-2] passive power.
 Since you can't turn off individual spell alerts in the stock UI, I'll have to compile a list of other spell alerts and reimplement them in Weak Auras.
 Maybe I can find something on [wago.io](https://wago.io) to get me started.

+{% include wowdb.html %}
+{% include powers.md %}